ZeroCM/zcm/docs/building.md

     sudo ./waf install

 Unless you're lucky, the above command will probably fail due to a missing *Optional* dependency (as listed above).

 For Ubuntu users, we have provided a dependency installation script using:

     ./scripts/install-deps.sh

+For MacOS users, we have provided a different dependency installation script:

+    ./scripts/install-deps-macos.sh

 On other systems you may need to use your specific package manager to obtain the needed packages.
 It should be noted that JNI sometimes needs `$JAVA_HOME` to be manually set.